-HiBob raises $70M for its new take on human resources – TechCrunch
+Hibob raises $70M for its new take on human resources – TechCrunch

 “This is certainly not a Workday,” said Adam Fisher, a partner at Bessemer, in an interview.
 “Our overall thesis has been that HR is only growing in importance.
 And while engagement is super important, that opportunity is not enough to create the market.”

 The end result is a platform that has a significant shot at building in even more over time.
 For example, another large area that has been seeing traction in the world of enterprise and B2B software is employee training.
-Specifically, enterprise learning systems are creating another way to help keep people not only speed on important aspects of how the work, but also engaged at a time when connections are under strain.
+Specifically, enterprise learning systems are creating another way to help keep people not only up to speed on important aspects of how they work, but also engaged at a time when connections are under strain.

-“Training, a SuccessFactors-style offering, is definitely in our roadmap,” said Zehavi, who noted they are adding new features all the time.
+“Training, a SuccessFactors-style offering, is definitely in our road map,” said Zehavi, who noted they are adding new features all the time.
 The latest has been compensation, sometimes known as merit increase cycles.
-“That is a very complex issue and requires deeper integrations finance and and the CFO’s office.
+“That is a very complex issue and requires deeper integrations finance and the CFO’s office.
 We streamlined it and made it easy to use.
 We launched two months ago and it’s on fire.
-After learning and development the are other modules also down the road.”
+After learning and development there are other modules also down the road.”